homeschool-database/Homeschool-Database-System/README.md

 # User Documentation

-The goal of this software database system is to provide a quick, simple, and easy management system for parents of homeschooled high school students to keep track of their information digitally.
+The goal of this home school database system is to provide a quick, simple, and easy management system for parents of homeschooled high school students to keep track of their information digitally.

-This is the website for our user documentation.

-Our developer site is located on out GitHub, here: (Link to GitHub)

 ## Installation